-I'm a final year Drama, theatre and performance student and I am the oldest of three sisters.
+I'm a final year drama, theatre and performance student and I am the oldest of three sisters.
 We have separate dads, but we are a close family unit.
 From a young age I have always been on the stage.
 I always did performances in my living room.
-I would pretend my grandad was Simon Cowell and I would do Karaoke for him.
+I would pretend my grandad was Simon Cowell and I would do karaoke for him.
 It progressed from my living room to school where I did all the school performances I could.
 My final year performance of Hairspray was my favourite as this was a musical.
 Many of the other pieces I performed in were theatre-based plays.

-I changed secondary schools because I was bullied for 4 years and eventually, I decided to go into a theatre school.
+I changed secondary schools because I was bullied for four years and eventually, I decided to go into a theatre school.
 The one thing I want to do is become the teacher I never got.
 My dissertation is on bullying and I want to get a job in a school so I can advocate for young people.

 The biggest thing for me about lockdown is not being able to go to the theatre.
 I've booked a musical 'SIX' for December and I hope it goes ahead.
 But there are some positives too for drama student in this time because we have all the online facilities.
 I haven't lost out on any work.
-I have done socially distanced live events including the Postgrad open evening with Fleur East.
-I’ve been involved with various university campaigns.
-I may have missed out on live performance and reduced face to face studying but I don’t feel like lockdown has meant missing out on any opportunities per se.
+I have done socially distanced live events including the postgraduate open evening with Fleur East.
+I've been involved with various university campaigns.
+I may have missed out on live performance and reduced face to face studying but I don't feel like lockdown has meant missing out on any opportunities per se.

 Terri Foreman is a Drama, Applied Theatre and Performance student.